 The concrete won’t set where the puddles are and it will be sandy when you take the ornament out of the mold.
 Never, ever, use any motor or petroleum-based oil on latex rubber.

 That will ruin the rubber.
 Also keep the latex mold out of direct sunlight or the rubber will weaken and eventually, tear.

 Aluminum Mold Release

 Aluminum molds are pretty straightforward.
-Just brush on non-detergent motor oil and make sure there are no puddles and then it’s ready to be poured.
+Just brush on non-detergent motor oil ( Link to Amazon)and make sure there are no puddles and then it’s ready to be poured.
 The thing with aluminum molds is they are not as detailed as latex rubber molds, but in some cases more expensive.

 I always preferred fiberglass latex rubber molds over aluminum molds.
 A detailed piece is more fun to paint, plus it looks a lot better when done and you can get more money for it if you plan on selling it.